Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 - Press Confirm or Done.

-Consult your model’s user manual if the above steps do not work, as newer touchscreen-equipped models may have slightly different navigation.
+If these steps don’t work, check your model’s user manual, as newer touchscreen models may have slightly different navigation.
 Your manual should specify the exact sequence for your serial number range.

 Sabbath Mode Stuck: Oven Won’t Exit Sabbath Mode